Approaching the Tsirelson bound with a Sagnac source of polarization-entangled photons

 Table \ref{table:results} summarizes these sources of error and the impact they have on the $S$ parameter.
 We have identified that the position of the crystal in the Sagnac loop and the balance of the two emission directions are the largest known factors reducing the $S$ parameter in our experiment.
-There is still a gap to the Tsirelson bound of $\num{2.55e-3}$ that has not been accounted for.
-This could originate from non-overlapping collection points leading to distinguishability of the generated photons, or from dispersion caused by the HWP inside the Sagnac interferometer that only affects the \CCW propagating photon pair.
+There is still a gap between the experimentally recorded value and the predicted value of $\num{2.55e-3}$ that has not been accounted for.
+A \SI{1.5}{\mm} offset of the focal positions inside the crystal would account fully for this gap, however, at this point we cannot rule out further error sources.
+For example, this gap could originate from non-overlapping collection points leading to distinguishability of the generated photons, or from dispersion caused by the HWP inside the Sagnac interferometer that only affects the \CCW propagating photon pair.
 Figure \ref{fig:S_comparison} compares this work with published Bell-CHSH SPDC experiments in terms of source brightness and the measured $S$ parameter.

 The error sources identified here can be readily improved by controlling the pump laser polarization, optimizing the fiber coupling and focal position and improving the wave plate characterization and motor precision.
 We could practically improve the Sagnac source balance to $P=1.01$, the focal-point precision to $\SI{0.1}{\mm}$ and the wave plate error to $\SI{0.01}{\degree}$.
 With these improvements and ideal wave plates, we predict an $S$ parameter of $2\sqrt{2}-S=\num{2.64e-3}$ which includes the unknown errors in our experiment.
-This would be the lowest value reported for a Sagnac source while maintaining the measured high brightness of $\SI{4660}{\pairs/\s/\mW}$ that reduces the acquisition time and statistical uncertainty.
+This would be the highest $S$ parameter reported for a Sagnac source while maintaining the measured high brightness of $\SI{4660}{\pairs/\s/\mW}$ that reduces the acquisition time and statistical uncertainty.